ollipal/my-monitor/README.md

 # my-monitor

-With this application, you can keep track of your behavior, which means t the time spent on:
+With this application, you can keep track of your behavior, which means the time spent on:

 - sleeping